BrightMoon-FFRC037/Dissertations/Biology/Molecular Biology/Enligtening Stories in the Cell.md

     * Reason: The Old Can be Removed.
 *
     * It also implies the RNA primer produced by DNA primase is needed prior to DNA polymerase.
-    * Reason: The Subject to be Shecked Exists.
+    * Reason: The Subject to be Checked Exists.

 # Why Each Region of the DNA is Replicated Once and Only Once ?
 ## Logic